Spacial/csstuff/README.md

 - [A toolkit for data transparency takes shape](https://www.nature.com/articles/d41586-018-05990-5) and [Developing a modern data workflow for living data](https://www.biorxiv.org/content/early/2018/06/12/344804)
 - [PortalData](https://github.com/weecology/PortalData) (Official Repo of the Portal Project Data) and [livedat](https://github.com/weecology/livedat) (Template for living data workflow ).
 - [Academic Torrents](http://academictorrents.com/): We've designed a distributed system for sharing enormous datasets - for researchers, by researchers.
 The result is a scalable, secure, and fault-tolerant repository for data, with blazing fast download speeds.
-- [divulgacaocientifica](https://github.com/DivulgacaoCientifica/divulgacaocientifica): Divulgação Científica - Essa é apenas uma lista PT-BR, o conteúdo dos podcasts/canais é de inteira responsabilidade dos autores.
+- (pt-br) [divulgacaocientifica](https://github.com/DivulgacaoCientifica/divulgacaocientifica): Divulgação Científica - Essa é apenas uma lista PT-BR, o conteúdo dos podcasts/canais é de inteira responsabilidade dos autores.
+- [It's not just you: science papers are getting harder to read](https://www.nature.com/news/it-s-not-just-you-science-papers-are-getting-harder-to-read-1.21751).
+Papers from 2015 are a tougher read than some from the nineteenth century — and the problem isn't just about words, says Philip Ball.

 ---